david-frederick/bg_shop/README.md

 ## -- INSTALLING DEPENDANCIES --
 Since I asked on Piazza what OS the TAs would be using and didn't get an answer, I'm going to assume you have access to MacOS with [Homebrew](https://brew.sh/) installed.
 If you're actually using a Linux machine, you should be able to substitute any reference to `brew install` below with `apt-get install` or whatever other library your Linux distro uses for dependancy management.

-If you have any issues getting everything setup and running (which is pretty normal for a Rails appliaction), I'd be happy to meet and make sure everything gets installed correctly.
-Text me if you need an immediate response: (678) 693-1925
+If you have any issues getting everything setup and running (which is pretty normal for a Rails appliaction), feel free to email me.

 ### Clone the Repo